Home » MPO Work

 - The MPO Livability Indicators Database provides data related to livability in the Boston region.

-- 2016: Bicycle Network Gaps – Feasibility Evaluation (work in progress)
+- 2018: Bicycle Network Gaps – Feasibility Evaluation

 - 2015: Pedestrian Signal Phasing Study

 - 2014: 2013 Bicycle and Pedestrian Data Collection

 - 2012: Safe Access to Transit for Pedestrians and Bicyclists